decentralized-identity/didcomm-messaging/routing.md

 ### The `forward` message

 The `forward` message created in step 2 in our overview is a DIDComm __application-level protocol__ message.
 Routing, as described here, is just one of many protocols that can be built atop DIDComm primitives.
-A and B are "speaking" this protocol when they communicate.
+A and C are "speaking" this protocol when they communicate.
 The routing protocol can use the same features as any other application-level protocol; this includes [attachments](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0017-attachments/README.md), [message threading](https://github.com/hyperledger/aries-rfcs/blob/master/concepts/0008-message-id-and-threading/README.md), [message timing](https://github.com/hyperledger/aries-rfcs/blob/master/features/0032-message-timing/README.md), [message tracing](https://github.com/hyperledger/aries-rfcs/blob/master/features/0034-message-tracing/README.md), [ACKs](https://github.com/hyperledger/aries-rfcs/blob/master/features/0015-acks/README.md), [problem reports](https://github.com/hyperledger/aries-rfcs/blob/master/features/0035-report-problem/README.md), and so forth.
 However, before we describe the structure and semantics of the `forward` message in detail, it's important to understand some additional routing concepts.

 ### Two Dimensions